-Saffron Walden Town Library is the name now given to the Library of the Saffron Walden Literary & Scientific Institution.
+Gibson Library (formerly Saffron Walden Town Library) is the name now given to the Library of the Saffron Walden Literary & Scientific Institution.
 The Institution was started in 1832, and in its early years it lacked a permanent home.
-It eventually moved into its present premises at 2 King Street, taking
+It eventually moved into its present premises at 2 King Street,

-The Town Library Society exists to promote and support the Town Library.
+The Gibson Library Society exists to promote and support the Gibson Library.
 It organises a regular programme of talks and visits.
 For further information about the Society click here.